 Before You Begin: Driving in New Zealand

-All of the trips recommended in this article are located within two hours from Queenstown.
+All of the destinations recommended in this article are within two hours from Queenstown.
 The key when driving in New Zealand is to allow for extra time.
 New Zealand roads are different and can be narrow and windy.
-Also plan on taking several extra stops along the way to take in the beautiful sights.
+Also, plan on taking several extra stops along the way to take in the beautiful sights.

 Here are our 5 Must Do Self Drive Day Trips From Queenstown when travelling with kids